redhat-openstack/website/source/uncategorized/deploying-an-rdo-overcloud-with-instack.html.md

 Note that if your virt host is not the same host that you'll be running the web browser from, you can use an ssh tunnel for connectivity.
 See this [FAQ](http://openstack.redhat.com/Instack_FAQ#How_do_I_view_the_Undercloud_Dashboard_when_using_a_remote_virt_host.3F) for more information.

-Once you have logged into the Web UI use [this guide](https://wiki.openstack.org/wiki/Tuskar/UsageGuide) (still work in progress) to continue deploying your Overcloud.
+Once you have logged into the Web UI use [this guide](https://wiki.openstack.org/wiki/Tuskar/UsageGuide) to continue deploying your Overcloud.
 After a successful deployment the next step is: [ Testing an RDO Overcloud with Instack ](Testing an RDO Overcloud with Instack)

 ### Command Line Deployment